UnsafePointer/helios-client-example/README.md

 ![ios-todo-screenshot-3](https://dl.dropboxusercontent.com/u/12352209/GitHub/ios-todo-screenshot-3.PNG)&nbsp;
 ![ios-todo-screenshot-4](https://dl.dropboxusercontent.com/u/12352209/GitHub/ios-todo-screenshot-4.PNG)

-For more information on how to get started with Helios, go to https://github.com/helios-framework/helios.
+For more information on how to get started with Helios, visit their [repo site](https://github.com/helios-framework/helios).

 License
 =======

     The MIT License (MIT)

-    Copyright (c) 2013 Renzo Crisóstomo
+    Copyright (c) 2014 Renzo Crisóstomo

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in